 Plan Your Insurance Transition

 One-way travel insurance is temporary cover.
 Plan when and how you will transition to local health insurance at your destination.
-Research your destination's healthcare system, residency requirements for access, and available private or employer-provided insurance options.
+Research the healthcare system, residency requirements for access, and available private or employer-provided insurance options in your destination country.
 Avoid gaps between your travel insurance expiring and local cover starting.

 2